 And if your membranes are worn down, chemical messengers can’t communicate (as there is no relay in between each pair), so you can’t recall memories as quickly – if at all.

 The above is mostly speculation, but studies have proven correlation between fish oil supplementation and improved memory.
-Its effects on alzheimer’s patients are also pretty conclusive that it does affect memory in some way, shape, or form.
+Its effects on memory issues patients are also pretty conclusive that it does affect memory in some way, shape, or form.
 Add in the fact that there is an abundance of omega-3 in the brain and you have a pretty strong case.

 Finally, one study has suggested that fish intake (and thus omega-3’s) has been linked to depression, and those that consume less fish have higher likelihood of depression.